 - Please be careful with selecting courses.
-"W" stands for winter semester, which is semester from September to February, and "S" stands for summer semester, which is semester from February to August. - Each course will be offered only if there are enough students registered (usually the minimum is 4 students per course)
+"W" stands for winter semester, which is semester from September to February, and "S" stands for summer semester, which is semester from February to August. - Each course will be offered only if there are enough students registered (usually the minimum is 4 students per course). - If there are more than 10 students interested in the Z-KREKO Landscape Ecology, Z-ENET Environmental Ethics, Z-OCHZP Environmental Protection course respectively, those enrolled at MENDELU Faculty of AgriSciences are given priority.

-1. Z-AZE Alternative Energy Sources (CURRENTLY NOT AVAILABLE)
+1 Z-AZE Alternative Energy Sources (CURRENTLY NOT AVAILABLE)